 She woke the baby up, too.
-I’d stumble into his room at three in the morning and he’d stand up in his crib and meow at me.
+I’d stumble into his room at three in the morning and he’d be stand in his crib, meowing.
 Except his version of a meow mimics the senile, eighteen-year-old cat version, so he’d say it like the word “why,” drawing out the space between the ‘wh’ and the ‘y’ in a dissonant tone reminiscent of old-timey folk laments.
 This became a nightly occurrence, and he started calling cats “gwhys,” a combination (we think) of the Spanish word “gato” and the cat wail “why.”

-Years later, Dave and I met and moved ourselves and our two cats in together then rescued two dogs soon after (yep, we’re nuts).
-Blacula quickly assumed the role of evil dictator who controlled her underlings through fear.
+Dave and I quickly fell in love and discovered our mutual passion for pets, so it didn’t take long to move ourselves and our two cats in together and then rescue two dogs (yeah, we’re nuts).
+Right away, Blacula assumed the role of evil dictator who controlled her underlings through fear.
 She regularly bloodied our 80-pound Boxer dog’s nose, once so badly she left a small piece of skin hanging from its tip.
 She’d also do things like scratch the other animals’ faces when they were sleeping, watch them scramble awake in terror, then simply strut back to where she’d been resting and curl up in a tiny, black-and-white ball, satisfied with the disruption she’d caused.
-Or she’d sit in the middle of the narrow doorway that divided our railroad apartment in half, make herself as big as possible and growl at the other pets, smacking them into submission if they dared pass through.
+Or, she’d sit in the middle of the narrow doorway that divided our railroad apartment in half, make herself as big as possible, and growl at the other pets, smacking them into submission if they dared pass through.
 One of the dogs, Basil, took to lying on his stomach and singing for her, a strange version of a hound-like howl reserved just for these encounters.
 After a few minutes of this, she’d finally allow him to walk around her and into the other side.
 No one else could pass, though, until she got hungry and left her post, most likely to eat their food before finishing her own.

 Blacula and me when we first moved in together back in 2008.